Get 10% off camper rentals (June 1 – Sept 30, 2025)

 2. Jökulsárgljúfur Canyon - Northeast Iceland

 The epic Jökulsárgljúfur is a 25km-long canyon in the northeast of Iceland, hiding away a beautiful 2-day trek that too often gets ignored.
 Carved out by the river Jökulsá á Fjöllum over thousands of years, hiking along the canyon’s side is to get a glimpse at the raw elemental power of Iceland.
-Giant waterfalls, basalt columns and gorgeous canyon views await along this trail, and hardly any other people.
+Giant waterfalls, basalt columns, and gorgeous canyon views await along this trail, and there are hardly any other people.
 Starting at either Dettifoss (Europe’s most powerful waterfall) or the verdant Ásbyrgi canyon, follow the western side of the canyon and stay overnight at the Vesturdalur campsite (open from June 7 until September 15).

 3. Víknaslóðir Trail – East Iceland

-The eastern region remains as one of Iceland’s most underrated areas for travel.
-The hiking is fantastic, and the weather is often much better than the rest of the country.
-Summers are mild, and there’s a fair amount of sunny days that make this multi-day hike one of the most beautiful in the country.
-Rather than a set route, Víknaslóðir is more an entire network of trails that criss-cross over the giant fjords of the coast.
 There are several different routes to take, but for this article, we recommend the 3-day trek between Borgarfjörður Eystri and Seyðisfjörður.
 Between these two towns in the east are several uninhabited bays, remote and silent.
 The scenery is astounding; towering mountains, rushing waterfalls and rivers, and spectacular views out to the Atlantic Ocean are all a given.
 You’ll also pass the ruins of some farms, giving the entire hike an even more remote feel.

 Víknaslóðir Trail Accommodation